Cazka/dieptool/README.md

 IDs will always be one byte. and should be read as uint.
 Every other datatype will be a `String` in UTF8 with `0x00` indicating their end.

-when we redirect diep.io packets. these are send as raw bytes, which means we cut off the ID byte and read the rest how it is.
+when we redirect diep.io packets. these are send as raw bytes, which means we skip the ID and read the rest how it is.

 ### Serverbound Packets